 The controller has a series of obligations to the data subject, many of which will be discussed in more detail below.
 However, the heart of these obligations consist of protecting the personal data and being transparent about the purposes for which the data will be used.

 The data processor is a person or organization that processes personal data for the controller.
 For example, if you are planning a conference but are using a third party software company for online registration, the latter is a data processor for you.
 In all likelihood, an event planner will be using many data processors.

 Once common source of confusion is that an organization can be both controller and processor.
 For example, a software company can be both a data processor and a data controller (namely, the information of its customers.)
-Regardless, the data processor has some of the same basic responsibilities of the controller, namely data security, privacy and transparent use.
+Regardless, the data processor has some of the same primary responsibilities of the controller, namely data security, privacy, and transparent use.